rafal-szypulka/grafana-ibm-apm/README.md

 grafana-cli plugins install ibm-apm-datasource
 ```

-3).
-Plugin requires slight modification of the Grafana server backend to properly deallocate datasets on APM or ITM server after every metric query.
-For Grafana 4.5 installed on Linux, replace **grafana-server** binary with the one downladed from [here](https://ibm.box.com/s/6sflz4wyru71vh645h311oarygwnztxc), or buid it by yourself.
+2).
+Plugin requires slight modification of the Grafana server backend to properly deallocate datasets on the APM or ITM server after every metric query.
+For Grafana 4.5 installed on Linux, replace **grafana-server** binary with the one downladed from [here](https://ibm.box.com/s/6sflz4wyru71vh645h311oarygwnztxc), or build it by yourself.

 Here are the steps to build modified grafana-server binary:

-- install Go langguage compliler and download Grafana sources using the steps documented [here](http://docs.grafana.org/project/building_from_source/).
+- install Go language compiler and download Grafana sources using the steps documented [here](http://docs.grafana.org/project/building_from_source/).
 - change the file `ds_proxy.go` by commenting these two lines:

 ```